1954–55 Port Vale F.C. season: Second Division

-On 5 February, strugglers Derby County thrashed the Vale 6–1 at the Baseball Ground, though the Vale's poor away record failed to deter a strong contingent of Vale fans from following the club around the country dressed in fancy dress.
-The following month aggressive young forward Len Stephenson was signed from Blackpool, and he impressed with his performances.
+On 5 February, strugglers Derby County thrashed the Vale 6–1 at the Baseball Ground despite "a spectacular solo goal" from Done.
+However, Vale's poor away record failed to deter a strong contingent of Vale fans from following the club around the country dressed in fancy dress.
+The following month, aggressive young forward Len Stephenson was signed from Blackpool.
+He impressed with his performances, though he proved more effective as a winger than in the much-needed centre-forward role.
 Three defeats left the Vale in a relegation dogfight, but seven points from the first five games in April proved very useful.
-On 8 April, Done put four past his former club Liverpool in a 4–3 win.
+On 8 April, Done put four past his former club Liverpool in a 4–3 win as Vale came from 3–1 down to win the match from the penalty spot.
 Three days later he scored a penalty at Anfield to earn a 1–1 draw.
 On 25 April, more than 40,000 turned up to Vale Park to witness the "Potters" claim a 1–0 victory.
-Vale won their final two games, including a 1–0 win over Rotherham United that denied the "Millers" a place in the top-flight.
+Vale won their final two games, including a 1–0 win over Rotherham United that denied the "Millers" a place in the top flight.
+Barnsley manager Andy Smailes bemaoned the state of the Vale Park pitch, saying "it was just like playing on Blackpool beach!".

-They finished in seventeenth place, seven points clear of relegation, but nineteen short of promotion.
+They finished in 17th place, seven points clear of relegation but 19 short of promotion.
 With 48 goals, only Hull City scored fewer goals.
-Cyril Done was the only consistent scorer, and was the top scorer for both Vale and Tranmere, having scored twice as many league goals as the next highest scorer at both clubs.
+Cyril Done was the only consistent scorer and was the top scorer for both Vale and Tranmere, having scored twice as many league goals as the next-highest scorer at both clubs.

 Finances

 On the financial side, a scant profit of £141 was recorded despite a club-record average home attendance of 20,708.
 The £6,850 spent to bolster the forward line had swallowed up most of the profits.
 The Supporters' Club therefore announced it would raise £5,000 – £1,500 of which would go towards the terracing on the Bycars End.
-Reserve players Mick Hulligan and Len Barber were allowed to leave for Northwich Victoria on free transfers.
+Reserve team players Mick Hulligan and Len Barber were allowed to leave for Northwich Victoria on free transfers.

-Cup competitions
+FA Cup

 In the FA Cup, the "Valiants" drew 2–2 with West Ham United at Upton Park after going two goals behind.
-Vale won the replay 3–1 and were drawn against First Division Tottenham Hotspur at White Hart Lane in the Fourth Round.
-A crowd of 50,684 saw an exciting game in which a Ken Griffiths brace was wiped out by four "Spurs" goals.
+Vale won the replay 3–1 despite West Ham's protestations over the state of the pitch.
+Vale were drawn against First Division Tottenham Hotspur at White Hart Lane in the fourth round.
+A crowd of 50,684 saw an exciting game in which four "Spurs" goals wiped out a Ken Griffiths brace.